ar739900/ar739900/README.md

-# 👨‍💻 Amit Kumar | Software Developer Extraordinaire 👨‍💻
+# 👨‍💻 Amit Kumar | Software Developer 👨‍💻

 Greetings!
 I'm Amit Kumar, a passionate and results-driven software developer with a penchant for crafting elegant solutions.
 My journey through the realms of code has equipped me with a diverse skill set and an unwavering commitment to excellence.